projectatomic/commissaire/doc/overview.rst

    This is an early list.
 More use cases will be added in the future.

-- An administrator needs to upgrade an entire group of hosts acting as kubernetes nodes
+- An administrator needs to upgrade an entire group of hosts acting as Kubernetes nodes
-- An administrator needs to restart an entire group of hosts acting as kubernetes nodes
+- An administrator needs to restart an entire group of hosts acting as Kubernetes nodes
-- An organization would like new hosts to register themselves into a kubernetes cluster upon first boot without administrator intervention
+- An organization would like new hosts to register themselves into a Kubernetes cluster upon first boot without administrator intervention
-- An organization would like to keep groups of hosts used as kubernetes nodes out of direct control of anything but kubernetes and basic operations.
+- An organization would like to keep groups of hosts used as Kubernetes nodes out of direct control of anything but Kubernetes and basic operations.